 - Heat the brisket for 30 seconds each time until the internal temp reaches 140 degrees Fahrenheit.

 How to Store Brisket

 Storing leftover brisket correctly is the key to successful reheating.
 Good brisket will be stored in the refrigerator and kept for a maximum of three days.
 You can also freeze it if you want to keep your roasting meat longer.

 Here is how to store your brisket successfully:

-- Let your brisket cool down and drain the meat of any leftover juices.
+- Let your brisket cool down and drain the meat of any leftover juice.
 You can use a fat separator to get the juice away from the fat.

-- Transfer the brisket into a large pan and place it in a ziplock bag with a tight seal.
+- Transfer the brisket to a large pan and place it in a ziplock bag with a tight seal.
 Any vacuum sealer, plastic wrap, or plastic resealable bag will do.
-If you’re worried about the juices leaking, you can always double layer the bags.
+If you’re worried about the juices leaking, you can always double-layer the bags.

 - Place your covered brisket in the refrigerator and leave for a maximum of 3 days.